Inside of a Greenhouse/ Image By: Emily Hernandez

-Workers are expected to be self-sufficient. (“If you need me here every day, you won’t have a job here every day.”); . getting fired is easier than getting hired (“Everyone is replaceable.”); and, lastly, complaining is not acceptable. (“I know it’s hard work but just put your head down and do it”).
+Workers are expected to be self-sufficient. (“If you need me here every day, you won’t have a job here every day.”)
+Getting fired is easier than getting hired. (“Everyone is replaceable.”)
+Most important, complaining is not acceptable. (“I know it’s hard work but just put your head down and do it”).

-He asked my coworker to translate his words so that everyone could understand what he meant.
+He asked my coworker to translate so that everyone could understand what he meant.

-For my undocumented coworkers, options for change were limited.
-It led some of them to take the chance and leave for better work and others to endure the difficult workplace conditions that were placed upon them, even when their bodies refused to do any more.
+For many of my undocumented coworkers, options for change are limited by their need for reliable income.
+Some will take the chance and leave for better jobs, but many endure the difficult workplace conditions that are placed upon them, even when their bodies refuse to do any more.

-For others, old age caught up with them making it harder to be as quick as others.
+For others, old age catches up with them, dampening their quickness.
 I witnessed their discomfort as they tried to mask their aches and pains while moving plants and material around the greenhouse.

-Still, they did the work — always with a firm nod and a “Yes sir.”
+Still, they did the work — always with a firm nod and a “Yes, sir” to the boss.